oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

 * The virtual machine must have the rhevm-guest-agent package installed.
 This package allows the virtual machine to report its host name to the oVirt Engine.
 This allows the Foreman server to identify the virtual machine as a content host and report the applicable errata.
 For more information on installing the ovirt-guest-agent package see the Installing the Guest Agents and Drivers on Enterprise Linux section above for Enterprise Linux virtual machines and the Installing the Guest Agents and Drivers on Windows section for Windows virtual machines.

 **Important:** Virtual machines are identified in the Foreman server by their FQDN.
 This ensures that an external content host ID does not need to be maintained in oVirt.
+{: .alert .alert-info}

 **Configuring Foreman Errata Management**

 **Note:** The virtual machine must be registered to the Foreman server as a content host and have the katello-agent package installed.
+{: .alert .alert-info}

 1. Click **Compute** &rarr; **Virtual Machines** and select a virtual machine.